Let's get one thing out of the way early: most businesses don't have a marketing problem, they have a math problem.

 If you're in B2B or SAAS, this is where things get interesting.
 You can target specific job titles, industries, and demographics with precision.

-That said, the lead quality is often significantly better, which can improve your cost per aquisition (CPA) and customer acquisition cost (CAC) downstream.
+That said, the lead quality is often significantly better, which can improve your cost per acquisition (CPA) and customer acquisition cost (CAC) downstream.

 Paid Social Media